z8amer/Terraform/Assignment1Wordpress/README.md

 - AWS account with credentials configured.
 IAM role with `AmazonEC2FullAccess` permissions.
 - Terraform installed (>= 1.0)
 - An EC2 key pair in AWS (create one if you don't have it).
 Update `variables.tf` with your key name.
+- The security group includes an SSH rule restricted to 82.34.130.113/32 (mine).
+To SSH into the instance, replace the IP with your own (in `variables.tf`) and use your own key pair.

 ### Deployment Steps

 1. **Clone or download this repository**